minsughim/DBM-for-drying-soils/README.md

 ### STEP 1.
 Inoculation of microbial cells at field capacity (-3kPa)

-Excute Main_BSC_biogeoscience.m and obtain the stabilised microbial community.
+Excute Main_BSC_biogeoscience.m and obtain the stabilised microbial community at field capacity.
 For this, you need four input arguments;
 1. Time for the dynamics (examineDays)
 2. matric potential for unsaturated soils (pot1, with the unit of [-kPa])